SylvieSaiko/Wittgenstein-s-Tree-Tractatus-logico-philosophicus/README.md

 <h3 align="center">Wittgenstein's Tree: Tractatus logico-philosophicus</h3>

   <p align="center">
-    Wittgenstein intends to expose his philosophical system in a tree form, but written in a linear way.
-This project will make a website and an app that allows researchers and people who are interested in Wittgenstein to have a better reading experience, and contrast his statements or even add your own connections.
+    Wittgenstein intended to expose his philosophical system in a tree form, but wrote in a linear way.
+This project makes a website that allows researchers and people who are interested in Wittgenstein to have a better reading experience, and contrast his statements or even add your own connections.
     <br />
-  <p align="center">The ISBN for the version that I use is 978-1839982095 (ISBN 13), and the electronic version for this book is available by JSTOR.
+  <p align="center">The ISBN for the version that I use is 978-1839982095 (ISBN 13), and the electronic version for this book is from JSTOR.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />